farvardin/binaural-synth/README.md

 In addition to the classic, "traditional" Sine wave, you can also add, by increasing their volume:

- * a Sine wave sub bass, which follows the main Sine frequency (one octave lower)
+ * a Sine wave sub bass, which follows the main Sine frequency, one octave lower
  * a FM generator, driven by a few parameters (including the modulation frequency, mod depth, and FM wave).
  * a phaser (sawtooth wave) generator
  * a square generator
- * a white noise
+ * a white noise with some filters to make it less harsh.
+Put cut off to 140, resonance & pan fx to 0 to get the original sound
- * a brown noise
+ * a brown noise (which sounds lower and deeper)
  * a drum beat (kick)

 If you connect a MIDI keyboard, you should be able to play the frequencies with the keys! (monophonic)